Decentralized-ID/decentralized-id.github.io/README.md

 ![](https://upload.wikimedia.org/wikipedia/en/thumb/f/f8/Internet_dog.jpg/220px-Internet_dog.jpg)

-#### Note
+#### Foreword
 Information is not so easily organized in a linear fashion.
-This list is a by-product of the effort to enter all of the best blockchain, self-sovereign, and decentralized identity links into a database, which will power a [web-app](https://github.com/infominer33/Crypto-library) for search, manual navigation through the tags, and pages like this.
-With comments and reactions, so that it can become a co-operative effort among those who get involved.
+This list is a by-product of the effort to enter all of the best blockchain, self-sovereign, and decentralized identity links into a database that will power a [web-app](https://github.com/infominer33/Crypto-library) for search, manual navigation through tags, and pages like this with pre-arranged information.
+The SuperSource will have comments, submissions, ratings and reactions; so that it can become a co-operative effort among those who get involved.

 In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome list out of them sooner than a live demo of the app that is in progress.

-Furthermore, I am working on [sovrin-indy.md](/sovrin-indy.md) as a place to focus more on the foundations, archetecture, and projects within that ecosystem.
+Furthermore, I am working on [sovrin-indy.md](/sovrin-indy.md) as a place to focus more on the Sovrin\Indy software and ecosystem.
 This document being more expansive, and that one more focused.
+At the moment, it containts material specifically related to sovrin, indy, and did adoption that is not found here.
+I'm open to suggestions on how these documents should be divided.

 ### Contents